websight-io/docs/docs/blog/2022/rich-text-editor/index.md

 ### RTE configuration:
 RTE field configuration is a set of formatting functionalities definitions.
 Each of them has UI Component definition with:

-- `sling:resourceType` - path to UI Component
+- `sling:resourceType` - path to [UI Component](/docs/developers/dialogs/richtext-editor/ui-components)
 - properties used by UI Component, such as title or icon
 - `plugin` - formatting login definition with:
-  - `sling:resourceType` - path to formatting logic
+    - `sling:resourceType` - path to [formatting logic](/docs/developers/dialogs/richtext-editor/plugin-components)
     - properties used by formatting logic
 - child UI components - other UI components defined instead of `plugin` definition

-#### Sample definitions:
+#### Sample formatting functionality definitions:
 To add a button with bold functionality
 ![](rte-bold.png)
 you can use: